-Dental Assisting is one of the fastest growing careers in Massachusetts.
-The Program provides a comprehensive education in the field of dental assisting.
-Each student is given the opportunity to gain knowledge of dental procedures through academic and practical instruction.
-Students receive clinical experience at Tufts University School of Dental Medicine and administrative experience at Denta Quest Ventures.
-Upon successful completion of a rigorous three year curriculum, students are prepared to take the Dental Assisting National Board certification exams in radiology health and safety, infection control, and National Entry Level Dental Assistant.
+Dental Assisting is one of the fastest-growing careers in Massachusetts.
+The Northeast program offers a comprehensive curriculum aligned with the MA DESE Dental Assisting framework.
+Students are given the opportunity to gain knowledge of administrative and clinical dental procedures through academic and practical instruction.
+The students receive clinical experience at Tufts University School of Dental Medicine.
+Upon successful completion of their rigorous curriculum, students are prepared to take the Dental Assisting National Board certification exams in radiology health and safety, infection control, and National Entry Level Dental Assistant.

 Graduate students have been employable by: